A Java XBRL API.

 The XBRLAPI has a number of important limitations.
 Before deciding to work with it, consider whether the following limitations will impact you work:

-- The API does not currently support XBRL validation.
+- It does not currently support XBRL validation.
 This may change in the future, depending upon development priorities, but currently, XBRL validation is expected prior to loading into the store of data exposed via the XBRLAPI.
 Such validation would need to be done by third-party validation software.